Carver Federal Savings Bank: Corporate structure

 In July 1982, Carver merged with Allied Federal Bank.
-Carver became a federal savings bank and changed its name to Carver Federal Savings Bank in 1986.
+It became a federal savings bank and changed its name to Carver Federal Savings Bank in 1986.

 In 1999 the bank "headed off" an attempt by a Boston-based bank to take it over.
 The bank expanded in 2004 by acquiring Independence Federal Savings Bank.

 Carver Federal Savings Bank headquarters

 Carver Bank is headquartered in the Lee Building at 1825 Park Avenue in Harlem, New York.
-Its closest branch is at the location of the bank's previous headquarters, a four-story building at 75 West 125th Street, New York, NY which was owned and operated by Carver since 1956.
+Its closest branch is at the location of its previous headquarters, a four-story building at 75 West 125th Street, New York, which it owned and operated since 1956.
 The bank vacated the building between October 1992 and March 1996, after it was destroyed by an electrical fire.
 In 2018, it was sold by the bank.

 Transition of leadership

-From 1948 to 1968, Carver was led by Joseph E. Davis, its first President and Chief Executive Officer ("CEO").
-In 1970, Richard Greene was appointed president and CEO and led Carver for the next 25 years.
-In 1995, Thomas Clark Jr. was appointed director, President, succeeding Richard Greene.
-In April 1999, Carver's Board of Directors appointed Deborah C. Wright as its second female President and CEO.
-She retired as CEO on December 31, 2014.
-Effective January 1, 2015 Michael T. Pugh, the President and Chief Operating Officer succeeded Wright as CEO.
+From 1948 to 1968, Carver was led by Joseph E. Davis, its first President and Chief Executive Officer (CEO).
+In 1970, Richard Greene was appointed president and CEO and led the bank for the next 25 years.
+In 1995, Thomas Clark Jr. was appointed director, President, succeeding Greene.
+In April 1999, Carver's board of directors appointed Deborah C. Wright as its second female president and CEO.
+She retired on December 31, 2014.
+Effective January 1, 2015 Michael T. Pugh, the president and chief operating officer succeeded Wright as CEO.
+In September 2024, Carver announced that Donald Felix would succeed Pugh effective November later that year.